 NOTE: During the inter-system change from S1 mode to N1 mode in 5GMM-CONNECTED mode, the NAS transparent container (see subclause 9.11.2.7) is treated as an implicit SECURITY MODE COMMAND message for the UE and the AMF, and therefore the AMF regards the sending of the NAS transparent container as the sending of an initial SECURITY MODE COMMAND message in order to derive and take into use a mapped 5G NAS security context for the purpose of the NAS COUNT handling.

+If the common 5G NAS security context is used over non-3GPP access, then for the UE, the UL NAS COUNT value and DL NAS value for the non-3GPP needs to be set to zero.